Jay Pharoah's Emotional Video Detailing His Horrific Detainment by Police Sends a Powerful Message | TV Guide

 Pharoah's experience is horrifying and his message is powerful, but there are parts of this video that leave some to be desired.
 The opening montage of police hugging protestors against Martin Luther King Jr.'s "I Have a Dream" speech comes across as misguided since a growing criticism of these images is that it trivializes the very real issue of police brutality.
 And the final sequence of Pharoah on the ground with a knee on his neck feels excessive given that his point was already made with his story.
 Pharoah also places the burden on Black men, specifically, to educate themselves about the law to protect against police brutality but does not call for any accountability for the police officers who use excessive force.
 And in focusing on Black men, he leaves out Black women, like Breonna Taylor, who are also targeted by police and whose stories are often overlooked.
 (The #SayHerName campaign was launched in 2014 to address this very issue.)

 I applaud Pharoah for opening up and sharing this harrowing experience on a public platform.
 Every example of police brutality is essential in raising awareness and moving the needle forward so that real change is possible.
-Finding the correct response to the trauma he's experienced is a lot of pressure to place on Pharoah, but in solidarity with the sentiment that all black lives matter, I think it's also important to point out the parts of this video that fall short of that message.
+Finding the appropriate response in light of the trauma he's experienced is a lot of pressure to place on Pharoah, but in solidarity with the sentiment that all black lives matter, I think it's also important to point out the parts of this video that fall short of that message.

+Black lives matter.
+Text DEMANDS to 55156 to sign Color of Change's petition to reform policing, and visit blacklivesmatters.carrd.co for more ways to donate, sign petitions, and protest safely.